iHOPE Program Helps Young People Experiencing Psychosis

 Treatment & Support

 Psychotherapy and medication are the optimal modes to treat and manage severe mental illness.
 These two categories of treatment are made up of multiple tiers of methods.
-These include case management, family and peer support, employment or educational support and therapeutic rehabilitation to name a few.
+These include case management, family and peer support, employment or educational support, and therapeutic rehabilitation to name a few.
 New Vista offers multiple comprehensive programs for the individual and their families, including the iHOPE program.

 New Vista iHOPE Program

-“Family sessions can be a very beneficial part of the iHOPE program.
+iHOPE identifies and supports young people, ages 15 – 30, who are at risk of or experiencing their first episode of psychosis. iHOPE works with the entire family to help clarify the diagnosis and assure access to appropriate services.“Family sessions can be a very beneficial part of the iHOPE program.
 They help everyone in the family understand what is happening,” explains Shannon Smith, iHOPE team leader, “After one family session, a parent expressed gratitude for the iHOPE program because it had provided the parent with the ability to recognize the child again, that the child was back to being the person they had always known.”

 New Vista partners with local and state entities and uses evidence-based practices and emerging research for the best outcomes. iHOPE services are available regardless of a client’s ability to pay.

-Anyone can refer themselves to iHOPE by calling New Vista’s 24-Hour Helpline 1.800.928.8000.
+Anyone can refer themselves to iHOPE by calling New Vista’s 24-Hour Helpline at 1.800.928.8000.

 References: